Next Steps

 geom_point(data = violent_crimes,

-is that (1) you need to specify the data arguments in the layers and (2) the spatial aesthetics x
+6 color = "red")ggmap is that (1) you need to specify the data arguments in the layers and (2) the spatial aesthetics x and y are set to lon and lat, respectively.
+(If they’re named something different in your dataset, just put mapping = aes(x = longitude, y = latitude), for example.)

-, so you can add in other kinds of layers, use patchwork
+With ggmap you’re working with ggplot2, so you can add in other kinds of layers, use patchwork, etc. All the ggplot2 geom’s are available.

 library(patchwork)